Best South Dakota Law School

 Law SchoolLocationAccreditationAcceptance RateAverage LSAT ScoreAverage GPAProgram LengthTuition Costs (Per Year)Flexible SchedulingStudent-Faculty RatioBar Passage RateEmployment Rate Post-Graduation

-University of South Dakota Knudson School of LawVermillion, South DakotaABA76.20%1513.563 yearsFull-time: $16,794 (in-state); $36,334 (out-of-state).
-Part-time: $9,982 (in-state); $19,747 (out-of-state)Yes7.9:172.20%83%
+University of South Dakota Knudson School of LawVermillion, South DakotaABA65.60%1523.553 yearsFull-time: $16,794 (in-state) and $36,334 (out-of-state); part-time: $9,982 (in-state) and $19,747 (out-of-state)Yes8.8:167.30%94.80%

 What Is The University Of South Dakota Law School?

 The school is situated in Vermillion, a small city that provides a unique rural setting for legal studies.
 The location allows students to engage closely with the local community and address the legal needs of rural South Dakota.
-The best South Dakota law school offers a Juris Doctor (JD) program, several joint degree programs, and different types of degrees in law.
+The best South Dakota law school offers a Juris Doctor (J.D.) program, several joint degree programs, and different types of degrees in law.
 The curriculum includes required courses in constitutional law, evidence, and professional responsibility, as well as elective tracks in business law, environmental law, and Indian law.
 Emphasizing practical experience, the school offers internships, externships, and clinics.
 The school is known for its commitment to serving rural communities through initiatives like Project Rural Practice.
 The initiative supports attorney placement in underserved areas through loan forgiveness and mentorship programs.
 The Indian Law Program provides specialized training in legal issues affecting Native American communities, offering courses in tribal law and indigenous rights.
 The best South Dakota law school stands out for its strong emphasis on practical legal training and community service.
 The University of South Dakota Knudson School of Law remains a crucial institution for aspiring legal professionals in South Dakota.

-The University of South Dakota Knudson School of Law, known as the best South Dakota law school, has an acceptance rate of 76.2%.
-The median LSAT score for enrolled students is 151, ranging from 148 to 154.
-The median GPA is 3.56, with the 25th to 75th percentile range from 3.18 to 3.72.
+The University of South Dakota Knudson School of Law, known as the best South Dakota law school, has an acceptance rate of 65.6%.
+The median LSAT score for enrolled students is 152, ranging from 149 to 155.
+The median GPA is 3.55, with the 25th to 75th percentile range from 3.15 to 3.87.
 The high acceptance rate reflects the school’s accessibility to a broad range of applicants while still maintaining a level of selectivity.
-The school boasts a 7.9:1 student-faculty ratio, ensuring personalized student attention and support.
+The school boasts an 8.8:1 student-faculty ratio, ensuring personalized student attention and support.
 The best South Dakota law school ensures a comprehensive and inclusive admissions process.
-The Bar exam passage rate for first-time takers among states at the best South Dakota law school is 72.2%.
+The Bar exam passage rate for first-time takers among states at the best South Dakota law school is 65.6%.
 The rate reflects the effectiveness of the law school’s preparation programs.
-The Ultimate Bar Passage rate for the 2020 graduating class was 90.2%.
 Graduates are well-prepared to succeed on their first attempt at the Bar exam.
+The University of South Dakota Knudson School of Law reports a strong full-credit employment outcome of 94.8% for its graduates 10 months after graduation.
 The school’s emphasis on practical experience and rigorous academics contributes to its success.
 The best South Dakota law school focuses on equipping students with the necessary skills and knowledge to excel in their legal careers.
 The commitment to excellence is evident in the Bar passage rates.

-The University of South Dakota Knudson School of Law, recognized as the best South Dakota law school, offers a Juris Doctor (JD) program.
+The University of South Dakota Knudson School of Law, recognized as the best South Dakota law school, offers a Juris Doctor (J.D.) program.
 Course tracks and joint-degree options allow students to specialize in their areas of interest.
 Experiential learning opportunities through clinics and pro bono services provide practical experience.
 The best South Dakota law school ensures students gain hands-on experience alongside academic studies.
 The approach prepares students for diverse legal careers, enhancing their readiness for the professional world.
 The emphasis on practical learning sets the school apart.
-The Knudson School of Law at the University of South Dakota offers competitive tuition rates.
-Full-time in-state tuition costs $16,794 annually.
-Full-time out-of-state tuition is priced at $36,334 per year.
-Part-time in-state students pay $9,982 annually for tuition.
-Part-time out-of-state students face an annual tuition fee of $19,747.
-The application fee for full-time and part-time programs is $35.
-The tuition rates make the Knudson School of Law an affordable option for many students.
-The rates are subject to change, so prospective students must check the latest information.
-The financial accessibility makes the school an attractive option for many students.

 Why Choose University Of South Dakota Law School?